trans-travel/trans-travel/us/id.md

    facilities and also to private businesses, impacting nearly every trans person, as well as those cis people who don't follow gender stereotypes, while while not direct targets of the law, may find themselves dealing with vigilante bathroom police.
-It is not yet, as of March 27, 2026, signed by the governor.
+(Updated March 31, 2026)
  * According to law, trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools. (updated March 27, 2026)